magnetophon/DEL2/README.md

 - Optional auxiliary outputs per tap
 - BPM sync, scale and quantization
 - Dry/wet, optionally using a "dirty" dry/undelayed signal.
+- Cutoff keytracking amount and velocity->output-level tracking amount
-- tap-listen on/off switch, with momentary/latch toggle and midi learn.
+- Tap-listen on/off switch, with momentary/latch toggle and midi learn
-- fade-in and out when creating and clearing taps.
+- Fade-in and out when creating and clearing taps

 ## Thanks